Festival Grounds Deck List and Guide

 Thwackey is your card search engine

-While there are plenty of interesting cards in this deck, Thwackey is really what makes this deck function as a whole.
+I really like playing Thwackey in this deck.
+His Bang Bang Drum ability is insane, and because it doesn’t have a rule box, you can’t shut it off via cards like Iron Thorns ex.
 As long as you have a Pokemon with the Festival Lead ability in the active spot, Thwackey’s ‘Bang Bang Drum’ ability lets you search for any card you want each turn.

 What makes this ability extra good is that it’s not limited to one use per turn.
 This means that if you have multiple Thwackey’s in play and the conditions are meant, you can search for multiple cards in a turn.